UAlbertaALTLab/morphodict-backend/README.md

 get you started with one.
 Please inform Jolene <jcpoulin@ualberta.ca> if there are any other dependencies that you need but aren't available through LFS or by asking the person helping you.

+## Usage
+There's one public API endpoint you can use with four options for searching.

+### name
+Accessed by typing the following:
+`api.itwewina.altlab.dev/api/search/?name=<search_term>` where <search_term>
+is a word in Plains Cree or in English.

+Returns a JSON object.

+### rw_index
+Accessed by typing the following: `api.itwewina.altlab.dev/api/search/?rw_index=<index>` where <index> is a string of numbers, such as `1.2.2` or `1.6`.
+Returns all objects with a RapidWords index that equals or contains the index provided as a JSON object.

+### rw_domain
+Accessed by typing the following:
+`api.itwewina.altlab.dev/api/search/?rw_domain=<domain>` where domain is a string.
+Returns all objects where the RapidWords class is or contains the domain provided.
+Return type is JSON.

+### wn_synset
+Accessed by typing the following:
+`api.itwewina.altlab.dev/api/search/?wn_synset=<synset>` where <synset> is a string.
+Returns all objects where the WordNet synsets contains or matches the string provided.
+Return type is JSON.